Replacing Vacant Lots With Green Spaces Can Ease Depression In Urban Communities

 South and her colleagues wanted to see if the simple task of cleaning and greening these empty lots could have an impact on residents' mental health and well-being.
 So, they randomly selected 541 vacant lots and divided them into three groups.

-They collaborated with the Pennsylvania Horticultural Society for the clean-up work.
+They collaborated with the Pennsylvania Horticultural Society for the cleanup work.

 The lots in one group were left untouched — this was the control group.
 The Pennsylvania Horticultural Society cleaned up the lots in a second group, removing the trash.
 And for a third group, they cleaned up the trash and existing vegetation, and planted new grass and trees.
 The researchers called this third set the "vacant lot greening" intervention.